 Even though customer feedback is critical to success, many small business owners have previously found it difficult to convince customers to provide them with testimonials.
 They’ve also found it difficult to afford to offer feedback incentives.
 Social sharing sites have trained consumers to want to leave opinions about nearly any topic online.
 As a result, they’re more likely to post feedback on review websites without any prompting or incentives.
 You don’t need survey postcards, email surveys or focus groups.
 You merely need to read these reviews to see what consumers like about your business and what they would like you to do better.
 According to Toby Scammell, founder of Womply, “Online review sites… are the best channel for acquiring new customers if you run a small, local business.”
 Besides mining the data on these sites for the names of consumers in your industry and local area, you can also attract new customers from the general public by merely replying to reviews with statements of gratitude, discount offerings and comments that use positive language to address complaints.

 These are only three of the many ways that small businesses can thrive using new technologies.
-If you explore other portable options, including apps, virtual offices, and artificial intelligence systems, you can achieve success when competing with businesses that have larger marketing budgets and more employees.
+Other tech driven portable options are beginning to come into full force.
+Davinci explains, “virtual offices, shared offices, and other alternative business office solutions are growing in popularity and changing the way people can do business.”
+Not only that but artificial intelligence systems, apps, automation based analytics, and more can help you achieve success when competing with businesses that have larger marketing budgets and more employees.
 The best part is that these inexpensive options can help you grow your business without all of the growing pains and lead generation and revenue delays that small businesses have traditionally faced because of financial limitations.